 Shipwreck Lodge has 10 guest rooms, two of which are designed to accommodate a family.
 Each of the rooms has an en-suite bathroom with an indoor shower, environmentally friendly solar power, and a wood burning stove to keep you warm on chilly desert nights.
 Shared guest areas include a large lounge with wraparound deck, a swimming pool, and a restaurant.
-The views stretch straight across the sand to the coast, and thence to the Atlantic Ocean.
-You never lose sense of your environment, or that you are a very long way from civilisation.
+The views stretch straight across the sand to the coast, and then to the Atlantic Ocean.
+You never lose sense of your environment, or that you are far from civilisation.

-The landscape around the lodge can seem quite eerie, especially when the mist rolls in across the sand from the ocean.
-Shipwreck Lodge occupies a position caught between the Atlantic and the desert, so the direction you head dictates the kind of place where you’ll find yourself.
+The landscape around the lodge can seem quite eerie, especially when the Atlantic mist rolls in across the sand.
+Shipwreck Lodge occupies a position caught between the Atlantic and the desert, so the direction you head dictates the kind of place you’ll find yourself.
 In one direction there are black rhino, elephant, impala, giraffe, and mountain zebra, and in the other whale and Cape fur seal.
 The birdlife along the coast is prolific, and the lodge’s outdoor decks are well positioned for birdwatching.
 The desert is many things to many people, but never is it empty.

-The Skeleton Coast National Park is the least visited reserve in Namibia, but now that Shipwreck Lodge has opened, all that is set to change.
-For the first time, there is a truly stunning place to stay.
-You can take game drives in pursuit of desert adapted wildlife, visit the Suiderkus and Karimona shipwrecks, and track elephant along the Hoarusib River, experiencing Namibian wilderness in all its rugged glory, and then retreat at the end of the day to the luxurious surroundings of the lodge and all the comforts it affords.
+The Skeleton Coast National Park is the least visited reserve in Namibia owing to the small number of safari lodges that have been built there, but there is so much to see.
+You can take game drives in pursuit of desert-adapted wildlife, visit the Suiderkus and Karimona shipwrecks, and track elephant along the Hoarusib River, experiencing Namibian wilderness in all its rugged glory, and then retreat at the end of the day to the luxurious surroundings of the lodge and all the comforts it affords.